PROJECT OBJECTIVES

 Created and Standardized Meaningful Mail Statuses Across the Suite

-One of the main goals of the modernization was to increase users visibility into mail progress in the UPS network.
+One of the main goals of the modernization was to increase users had more visibility into mail progress in the UPS network.
 I worked with the business stakeholders to:

-• Come up with meaningful mail statuses in each application
+• Come up with meaningful and consistent mail statuses for each application

-• Record and document a holistic flow and status dependencies
+• Record and document a holistic flow and status triggers and dependencies

-• Standardize the status naming and color coding across the applications
+• Standardize the status naming and color coding across the suite

 Pivot from feature to outcome-driven conversations